SeaQL/summer-of-code/2022/README.md

-# 2022 GSoC Idea List
+# 2022 GSoC Ideas List

 ## 1. A GraphQL framework on top of SeaORM